Critical Dynamics of Spin Boson Model: Abstract

 \section{Abstract}

-In this work, we study the low-energy properties of the spin-boson model (SBM), which describes the dynamics of a 1/2 spin associated with a thermostat characterized by a power law spectral density, $f(\omega)\propto \omega^s$.
-The theoretical description is constructed in the Schwinger--Keldysh technique, based on the representation of the 1/2-spin by Majorana spinors.
-We study the critical dynamics of the system near the quantum phase transition by constructing and analyzing the system of renormalization group equations.
-Our theoretical approach is more universal, contrary to the one based on quantum-classical mapping, since it is applicable for $s\leq 1$.
-We show that in both the ohmic case $s=1$, and the weakly subohmic case $s\lesssim 1$, the second order quantum phase transition is observed in the model considered, and the critical magnetization exponent agrees with the exact hyperscaling result, $1/\delta=(1-s)/(1+s)$.
-Furthermore, we obtain the dependence of the critical value of the spin-boson coupling constant on the temperature of the ohmic bosonic thermal bath.
+In this work, we study the low-energy properties of the spin-boson model (SBM), which describes the dynamics of a spin-1/2 coupled to a bosonic environment characterized by a power-law spectral density $f(\omega)\propto \omega^s$.
+The theoretical description is based on the Schwinger--Keldysh technique combined with a Majorana spinor representation of the spin.
+This approach enables a renormalization group analysis of the model's critical dynamics without relying on quantum-classical mapping.
+We show that the transition from a delocalized to a localized state arises due to a Wilson--Fisher fixed point in both the ohmic ($s=1$) and sub-ohmic ($s<1$) cases.
+Our analysis recovers key results of Leggett's theory and identifies $s=1/2$ as the upper critical dimension, marking the boundary where critical exponents become mean-field.
+The findings are in good agreement with the predictions of quantum-classical mapping and state-of-the-art numerical data.